bjellesma/Notes/mastering-odoo-development/installation.md

 * If all works out properly, you will see messages in your terminal that the server is running at port 8069
 * When you create a new database on Odoo, you will be asked if you wanted to create demo data that you can use.
+* Run Odoo with `./odoo-bin`
+  - This is the command line so Odoo will start in the background